the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `constant` - naming convention ALL_CAPS; more `gas efficient`

 `constructor` - called once when contract is deployed

+`cryptocurrency tumbler` - a service that mixes potentially identifiable or "tainted" cryptocurrency funds with others, so as to obscure the trail back to the fund's original source: Tornado cash; Zcash and Zk-SNARK's?

 `custom errors` - declared at top, more `gas efficient`